kiboschool/programming1-microprocessor-simulation/README.md

 first whole sample program, enter `python main.py sample1.txt` in the terminal.
 You can use the same pattern for the other samples, or write your own sample.

-The automated tests will call your main function with some sample processor programs, and check that it prints the correct result.
-How you organize your code is up to you -- your helper functions are not tested in the automated tests.
+The automated tests will call the `process` or `run` function with some sample operations or programs, and check that the functions print the correct result.
+How you organize your code is up to you -- your helper functions are not tested directly in the automated tests.

 ## Hints